-As more than a third of all American households have a considerable amount of credit card debt, many debt holders are paying way too much in interest.
+As more than a third of all American households have a considerable amount of credit card debt, many debt holders are paying way too much in interest, just as they are with installment loans.
 If you apply for one without knowing how to lower your credit card interest rate, you’re liable to be one of those overpaying people.
 It might take some work, but lowering your interest rate is a way to save hundreds of dollars every year.

 Here are five ways to bring your interest rate down.